A New Approach To Estimate The Collision Probability For Automotive Applications: Introduction

-On the other hand in the field of collision risk modeling for air traffic scenarios (for a recent overview see \cite{mitici2018mathematical}) a mathematical result on multi-dimensional stochastic processes \cite{belyaev1968number} has been applied to air traffic specific setups \cite{blom2002conflict},\cite{blom2003collision}.
-This theory allows for the computation of a collision probability over an extended period of time.
+On the other hand in the field of collision risk modeling for air traffic scenarios (for a recent overview see \cite{mitici2018mathematical}) a special case of the general mathematical result on crossings of multi-dimensional stochastic processes \cite{belyaev1968number} has been re-derived in \cite{bakker1993air} and applied to air traffic specific setups \cite{blom2002conflict},\cite{blom2003collision},\cite{cir319}.
+This allows for the computation of a collision probability over an extended period of time for aircraft modeled as axis-aligned cuboids or cylinders.
 Another approach based on a result for a one-dimensional stochastic process with particular dynamics has been suggested in \cite{prandini2000probabilistic}.

 In the following, based on the formalism in \cite{belyaev1968number} we will derive an expression for the upper bound of the probability of penetrating a boundary around the host vehicle in a time period $\Delta T = [t_1, t_2]$.
 This will be the result of the temporal integration of an upper bound of the probability {\it rate} for which we derive a general expression valid for arbitrary prediction models including process noise.
 Inclusion of process noise is crucial for collision avoidance systems since it allows to encode the uncertainty in the relative motion of the host and the colliding vehicle.
-This uncertainty is particularly relevant for predictions over several seconds where it is unknown whether the colliding vehicle keeps its motion, accelerates or slows down, or whether the host vehicle driver perceives the risk and slows down, for example.
+This uncertainty is particularly relevant in safety-critical applications with typical prediction times or TTCs of $\lesssim 5s$ where it is unknown whether the colliding vehicle keeps its motion, accelerates or slows down, or whether the host vehicle driver perceives the risk and slows down, for example.

 The basis of our derivations are the time-dependent distributions $p_t( x, y, \dot x, \dot y, \dots), t\in\Delta T$.
 Those distributions characterize a non-stationary vector stochastic process that represents the predicted relative state $\xi^-(t)$ of the colliding vehicle.
 The stochastic process can be the result of a dynamical system whose flow $f$ can depend upon the state $\xi$, a time-dependent control input $u(t)$, process noise $\nu(t)$, and time $t$: \eq{ f\left( \xi, u(t), \nu(t), t \right) } In the remainder of this paper the time dependence of $\xi^-(t)$ and its elements will be suppressed, however the temporal dependence of probability distributions will be indicated by $p \rightarrow p_t$ where appropriate.